RoyalVeterinaryCollege/Folium/README.md

 Plan Record Reflect Learn
 ---

-This repository contains the source code for Folium, you can can find more about Folium at [coming soon].
+This repository contains the source code for Folium, you can can find more about Folium at [http://folium.education/](http://folium.education/).

 ### Architecture